nikpocuca/sta2453-p2/README.md

 - $ FixedExpensesPerPolicy $ day-to-day running expenses for facilitating insurance coverage overall.
 Commercial rent, server costs, etc.

 - $ VariableExpensesPerPolicy $, expenses which are unrelated to specific policies, and, could be specific to the annual year.
-E.g. Covid pandemic of 2020-2021 could result in lower insurance claims therefore having a smaller  $VariableExpensesPerPolicy$ for that annual year.
+E.g. Covid pandemic of 2020-2021 could result in lower insurance claims therefore having a smaller  $ VariableExpensesPerPolicy $ for that annual year.

 - $ ProfitLoading $, similar to a profit margin; you as an executive, get to determine on how much to charge your customers.